Kmer-File-Format/kff-reference/README.md

 # Header

 The file header defines values that are valid for the whole file.
-Some variables, such as k, are not defined in the header but in a section (called 'global variables declarationss').
+Some variables, such as k, are not defined in the header but in a section (called 'global values declarations').
 That way, if multiple k values are used, the file can redefine k on the fly between sections.

 Header structure (required elements):
+* marker: The 3 letters "KFF" to know that we a reading a KFF file.
 * version: the file format version x.y where x is the first byte and y is the second byte (total: 2 bytes)
 * encoding: how A, C, G, and T are encoded (total: 2 bits/nucl - 1 byte).
 For example encoding=00101101 means that A=0, C=2, G=3, T=1.
 The 4 values need to be different.
+* unique kmers: A Byte set to 0 if you can encounter multiple time the same kmer, any other value if all the kmers are unique.
+* canonical kmers: A Byte set to 0 if you can encounter a kmer and its reverse complement in the same file, any other value if the file contains only one of the two.
 * free_size: The size of the next field in bytes (total: 4 bytes)
 * free_block: A field for additional metadata.
 Only use it for basic metadata and user comments.
 If you need more section types, please contact us to extend the file format (for a future version) in a parsable and consistent way.